Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Dynamical signatures of quantum chaos

 We use the FOTOC in Fig.~\ref{fig:FOTOC}(c) to show that the exponential growth of OTOCs can also happen at critical points of regular systems.
 The color gradient in Fig.~\ref{fig:FOTOC}(a) indicates the values of the Lyapunov exponent, which is zero in the black region.
 Within this region, one sees at energy $H_D/\omega_0$ a bright horizontal line that marks the ESQPT.
 The positive Lyapunov exponent on this line is associated with instability, not with chaos.
 From this line, we select the point at $\omega_0=3$ (red square) to analyze the FOTOC.
 This is the point O in Fig.~\ref{fig:FOTOC}(b), which depicts the energy surface of the Dicke model.
-Points O, A, B, and C in Fig.~\ref{fig:FOTOC}(b) are the center of the coherent states used for the evolution of the FOTOC in Fig.~\ref{fig:FOTOC}(c).
+Points O, A, B, and C in Fig.~\ref{fig:FOTOC}(b) are the centers of the coherent states used for the evolution of the FOTOC in Fig.~\ref{fig:FOTOC}(c).
 For all 4 points, the FOTOC grows exponentially with a rate given by $2\Lambda_{\text{Q}} \sim 2\lambda$.
 This figure shows that the exponential growth due to instability happens not only exactly at the critical point, but also at its vicinity due to the quantum uncertainty of the position and momentum of the initial states.
+In Refs.~\cite{Rozenbaum2017PRL,Chavez2019}, it was noted that differences arise if instead of evaluating the quantum Lyapunov exponent as the logarithm of the OTOC, we evaluate it as the expectation value of the logarithm of the squared commutator.
+Recently, this observation has been further explored~\cite{Trunin2023a,Trunin2023b}, and it has been found that the latter option yields a zero quantum Lyapunov exponent in the case of regular systems with unstable fixed points, thus avoiding false positives when diagnosing quantum chaos.